Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: Time as a test field

 in the sense that the combination $e^{iS/\alpha} \rchi$ is a WdW wavefunction to order $\alpha$.
 So, adding time to the WdW semi-classical picture just means adding a gentle modulating factor to the WdW wavefunction, assuring normalizability with respect to the probability interpretation~\eqref{probability}.
 Among all possibilities, a gaussian ansatz for $\psi$ will be our favorite.
 It represents a normalizable wavefunction and it is suggested by the negligible non-gaussianity observed in cosmological perturbations.

 One point that we try to address in this paper is what happens to the wavepacket once it gets close to the origin at $a=0$.
 There is clearly a breakdown of the semi-classical regime in this case, but not necessarily of the limit of validity of general relativity if the wavefunctional is still reasonably supported by metrics with sub-Planckian curvatures.
 In this case, as we are going to show, some type of bounce is generally expected.

-After the bounce (or before, if we evolve backward in time) a different semi-classical approximation than~\eqref{vs} applies, which is approximately a time-reversal version of it, i.e. $\Psi_{after}(q^a;t) \sim \Psi^*_{WdW}(q^a) \, \tilde \psi(q^a;-t)$.
-Before looking at the bounce-phase, however, let us examine the semi-classical regime in a couple of examples.
+After the bounce (or before, if we evolve backward in time) a different semi-classical approximation than~\eqref{vs} applies, which is approximately a time-reversal version of it, i.e. $\Psi_{after}(q^a;\ti) \sim \Psi^*_{WdW}(q^a) \, \tilde \psi(q^a;-\ti)$.
+Before looking at the bounce-phase, let us examine the semi-classical regime in a couple of examples.